 Eventually all the coping mechanisms quit working.
 This is a blessing and an opportunity to make the shift from feeling like a victim to the external world (your spouse’s moods or destructive behaviors, your children’s lives, your job, the stock market etc.) to going within and finding you own inner voice and personal power.
 You can begin to recover and discover your own heart’s desire; your soul’s song; your source of joy and happiness; independent from external circumstances; and find the strength to create the life you want.

-The Sanctuary offers an integrated, holistic program for codependency recovery regardless of how the crisis is showing up in your life: whether it is physical (disease, illness, weight), emotional (depression, anxiety, addiction), soul (mid-life crisis, lack of purpose, direction or meaning) or spirit (toxic energy patterns, re-occurring disease patterns).
-Our unique recovery center in Sedona, AZ implements a program which is designed to work simultaneously on healing and integrating the mind, body, soul and spirit.
+The Sanctuary offers an integrated, holistic program for codependency treatment and recovery regardless of how the crisis is showing up in your life: whether it is physical (disease, illness, weight), emotional (depression, anxiety, addiction), soul (mid-life crisis, lack of purpose, direction or meaning), or spirit (toxic energy patterns, re-occurring disease patterns).
+Our unique recovery center in Sedona, AZ implements a program which is designed to work simultaneously on healing and integrating the mind, body, soul, and spirit.